DMRC to prepare project report for Indore-Ujjain, Pithampur metro corridors

 Indore metro to utilise green energy

-As the Indore metro project nears completion, consultants will be hired for planning and implementing the solar power systems on the rooftops of the metro stations.
+As the Indore metro project nears completion, consultants will be hired to plan and implement the solar power systems on the rooftops of the metro stations.
 However, no tender has been opened for this phase yet.